sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/datastore.md

 Sensu supports PostgreSQL 9.5 and later, including [Amazon Relational Database Service][3] (Amazon RDS) when configured with the PostgreSQL engine.
 See the [PostgreSQL docs][14] to install and configure PostgreSQL.

-## Configure the PostgreSQL event store

-When you enable the PostgreSQL event store, event data cuts over from etcd to PostgreSQL.
-This results in a loss of recent event history.
-No restarts or Sensu backend configuration changes are required to enable the PostgreSQL event store.

-When you successfully enable PostgreSQL as the Sensu Go event store, the Sensu backend log will include a message like this:

-{{< code shell >}}
-Mar 10 17:44:45 sensu-centos sensu-backend[1365]: {"component":"store-providers","level":"warning","msg":"switched event store to postgres","time":"2020-03-10T17:44:45Z"}
-{{< /code >}}

-First, [install and configure PostgreSQL][14].
 For optimal performance, use the following PostgreSQL configuration settings in your `postgresql.conf` file:

 {{< code postgresql >}}